When Beko got in touch and asked if we’d like to try their latest AquaTech Washing Machine Review, the WY940P44E, we thought about it.

 I mean, we did.
 Our old washing machine is 10yrs old this year.
 We can’t run it in the evening or overnight, as the noise is so loud we’d get complaints from the neighbours (and never hear the TV).

 Mysterious black marks have started appearing on the clothes when they leave the machine that weren’t there when they went in (pretty sure washing machines are supposed to reverse that).
 And the draining cycle is what you might call erratic.

 So yes, we thought about it – for 3 nanoseconds before saying yes-please-thankyouverymuch darling Beko.

 But that’s not to say we’re easy to please.
 We’re a family of six – to maintain any semblance of control on our own personal laundry mountain we need to do at least one wash a day, more for towels/sheets and the like.
-Just because my old machine was in its death throes, it’s a solid workhorse that has hummed (and recently banged and knocked) reliably for years; the AquaTech Washing Machine Review has a lot to live up to.
+My old machine may have been in its death throes, but it’s a solid workhorse that has hummed (and recently banged and knocked) reliably for years; the AquaTech Washing Machine Review has a lot to live up to.

 This post contains affiliate links – you don’t pay any more, but I may earn a teensy smidge of commission (which frankly just helps my coffee habit).
 But I never recommend something to you I wouldn’t recommend to my sister.
 And yes, I do love my sister.

 So here’s the stuff about the new BEKO AquaTech Washing Machine you’ll need to know (I know this because this is the stuff I checked first).
 Never mind all the fancy gubbins, here’s what you need before you begin:

 AquaTech Washing Machine Review